heiswayi/heiswayi.nrird.com/_posts/2015-10-01-php-using-native-password-hashing-api.md

 ### Conclusion

-With this new [password extension](http://php.net/password), the password hashing becomes more easier as we don't need to create our custom-made algorithm class or use any other external password hashing class library in our application anymore.
+With this new [password extension](http://php.net/password) that comes as built-in functions, the password hashing becomes more easier as we don't need to create our custom-made algorithm class or use any other external password hashing class library in our application anymore.